top of page

 ~ Stephen Wolinsky

-Reclaiming your inner light can bring up a fear of not fitting into the ego club of consensus dimness.
-So, it is important to know that you may not find outer approval for your golden character traits.
-You must find ways to recognize, reclaim and express your magnitude for your own personal delight.
+Reclaiming your inner light can bring up fears of not fitting into the ego club of consensus dimness.
+Therefore, it is essential to recognize that you may not receive external approval for your golden character traits.
+Others might not feel comfortable with or even recognize your higher qualities.
+You may need to find ways to recognize, reclaim, and express your golden shadow for your personal joy.

-The good thing is, the subconscious mind does not know the difference between imagination and reality.
-So, in your imagination, you do not have to repeat past traumas in your mind in the exact same way that they happened.
-In your imagination, you do not have to continue to abandon yourself to abusive others.
+The good thing is that the subconscious mind does not distinguish between imagination and reality.
+So, in your imagination, you do not have to repeat past traumas and neglect in your mind in the same way that they happened.
+In your imagination, you do not have to continue to abandon yourself to abusive or neglectful others.

 In your imagination, you can do anything!
-You can stand up, self-advocate, fight back, be a super-heroine, or call in powerful spiritual allies to help you!
+You can stand up, self-advocate, fight back, be a super-heroine, or call in powerful spiritual allies to help you do anything you want to do!

 Imagine bringing your brightest spiritual strength into the darkest times from your past until your body believes that a new choice has been made.
 When the fear that has weakened you no longer rules your body, your golden gifts can shine bright!